 Menu Item Description System Information Displays information about the system such as the system model name, BIOS version, Service Tag, and so on.
 Memory Settings Displays information and options related to installed memory.
 Processor Settings Displays information and options related to the processor such as speed, cache size, and so on.
-Boot Settings Enables you to modify BIOS boot settings.
+SATA Settings Displays options to enable or disable the integrated SATA controller and ports.
+Boot Settings Displays options to specify the boot mode (BIOS or UEFI).
+Enables you to modify UEFI and BIOS boot settings.
 Integrated Devices Displays options to enable or disable integrated device controllers and ports, and to specify related features and options.
 Serial Communication Displays options to enable or disable the serial ports and specify related features and options.
 System Profile Settings Displays options to change the processor power management settings, memory frequency, and so on.
-System Security Displays options to configure the system security settings like system password, setup password, TPM security, and so on.
-It also enables or disables support for local BIOS update, the power button, and NMI button on the system.
+System Security Displays options to configure the system security settings like, system password, setup password, TPM security, and so on.
+It also enables or disables support for local BIOS update, the power and NMI buttons on the system.
 Miscellaneous Settings Displays options to change the system date, time, and so on.